-Vegetable Gardening by Season
+Vegetable Gardens by Season

 A vegetable hand-picked from your own garden tastes better than anything you can buy in a store.
 And here in Florida, home gardeners can grow vegetables all year long.
 Home gardens are convenient and may encourage you and your family to eat more fresh vegetables.
 The choices are endless, with vegetables of all sizes, colors, and shapes.